How it all started...

 The church embraced as its vision:

-• To foster a Christian ministry and culture that honors and glorifies God, build healthy relationships, and promote Christians values.
+• To foster a Christian ministry and culture that honors and glorifies God, builds healthy relationships, and promotes Christians values.

 • To work in partnership with human services agencies, programs and institutions that improves the quality of human life, promotes community betterment, and provide educational services.